wp-plugins/disable-comments/readme.txt

 **Please delete any existing comments on your site before applying this setting, otherwise (depending on your theme) those comments may still be displayed to visitors.**

 == Changelog ==

+= 0.9 =
+* Added gettext support and German translation.
+* Added links to GitHub development repo.
+* Allow network administrators to prevent the use of persistent mode.

 = 0.8 =
 * Remove X-Pingback header when comments are completely disabled.